Varshu06/WordyWorld/PRODUCT_REQUIREMENTS_DOCUMENT.md

-# 🌍 WordyWorld - Product Requirements Document (PRD)
+# 🌍 WordQuest - Product Requirements Document (PRD)

-## 📚 What is WordyWorld?
+## 📚 What is WordQuest?

 Picture this: You know how kids love exploring video games and going on adventures?
-Well, WordyWorld is like that... but instead of fighting monsters, kids become **Word Explorers** who discover cool new words while having a blast! 🎮✨
+Well, WordQuest is like that... but instead of fighting monsters, kids become **Word Explorers** who discover cool new words while having a blast! 🎮✨

 Think of it like a magical theme park, but each "ride" (world) teaches you awesome words! 🎢